Should You Buy or Lease an Office Copier?

 Pros of Leasing a Copier

 Business owners know that things don’t always go according to plan.
 Sometimes it’s better to be flexible in the decisions you make.
+When you lease a copier, you’re likely making a much lighter financial and contractual commitment.

 What to Look for in a Lease